AidenSykes1999/SpartaTraineesSimulator-1/README.md

 ### **How to use the application**

 #### **How to download**
+- Step 1: Click on the 'Code' button and then choose the 'Download ZIP' option.
+- Step 2: Extract the file by double-clicking on the downloaded ZIP file.
+- Step 3: Open IntelliJ IDEA application, then click on File option (the option is in the top left corner of the screen) and then click on Open.
+Then navigate to the place where you have extracted the folder, select the folder and press 'Open'.
+- Step 4: Click on 'Trust Project' button, and then Click on 'New Window'.
+- Step 5: Look for ProjectMain.java class after following these steps: SpartaTraineesSimulator > src > main > java > com.sparta.spartatraineesimulator > Main.java
+- Step 6: Run the Main class (by clicking on the green triangle button) and enjoy the application.

 #### **Instructions for running the application on the console**
+- Steps: As seen in the screenshot below, a user can choose from one of the following "x" options:
+- `1) TBD`
+- `2) TBD`
+- `3) TBD`
+- `4) TBD`
+- `5) TBD...`

 <br/>